definite-d/Themera/README.md

 ___________________________________________________________________________________

-Well, it's a shameless (but swanky) code generator :).
+Well, it's a shameless (but swanky) code generator :smiley:.
 It depends on the PySimpleGUI Tkinter version; what I like to call PSG Vanilla.
 As for PEP8, I'll leave that to PyCharm to handle.
 Hopefully I'll adhere that way.